cunger/100hoursofada/protohackers/README.md

-This are Ada solutions for the [Protohackers challenges](https://protohackers.com).
+Experimenting with simple Ada solutions for the [Protohackers challenges](https://protohackers.com).